Cameron-IPFSPodcasting/podcast-Gateway/ipfspodcastgateway/README.md

 Once linked to your account, an API Key will be generated for future updates.

 ## API Key
 Use your API Key to communicate future updates with the `--apikey` option.
-You can also modify this script to add your API Key.
+You can also [modify this script](https://github.com/Cameron-IPFSPodcasting/podcast-Gateway/blob/72bf0f33a1e7d53d5c0f5314e3064c38554232ee/ipfspodcastgateway/ipfspodcastgateway.py#L31) (locally) to add your API Key.

+To generate a new API Key, visit on your account page at [IPFSPodcasting.net](https://IPFSPodcasting.net/Manage/Gateway)

 ## Status Updates